DIPlib/diplib/changelogs/diplib_next.md

 - Added operators to multiply and divide two `dip::Vertex` objects.
 They apply an element-wise product.

+- `dip::ChainCode::Length` has an optional parameter to include the image boundary pixels in the measurement.

+- The `"Perimeter"` feature can be configured: setting the `"include boundary pixels"` parameter to a non-zero value causes the perimeter measurement to include pixels at the image boundary.

+- `dip::TriangleThreshold()` and `dip::BackgroundThreshold()` have a new parameter `sigma`, which defaults to 4 to preserve the old behavior.

 ### Changed functionality

 - The deterministic initialization for `dip::GaussianMixtureModel()` is more robust, making the